 Lisboa (Lisbon) is one of the oldest DOs in Portugal; a long, thin viticultural region by the shores of the Atlantic.
 A number of top Portuguese wine estates are located in and around this region.
 The regional wines have been traditionally made from Iberian indigenous varietals: whites, such as Arinto, Alvarinho, Fernão Pires, Seara-Nova and Vital, and reds, Alicante Bouschet, Aragonês, Castelão, Tinta Miüda, Touriga Franca, Touriga Nacional and Trincadeira.
 It was only in 2002 that local vineyards were allowed to start planting international grapes such as Cabernet Sauvignon, Syrah, Tannat, Sauvignon Blanc and Chardonnay, so that the wineries could improve the wine quality by creating blends of indigenous and international grapes.

-We were in Portugal to embark on a river cruise on board the Viking Hemming, from Porto to Salamanca and back, and I thought a visit to DFJ Vinhos, whose wines I had tasted in the past and I liked very much, was in order.
+We were in Portugal to embark on a river cruise, from Porto to Salamanca and back, and I thought a visit to DFJ Vinhos, whose wines I had tasted in the past and liked very much, was in order.

 DFJ Vinhos is one of the largest award-winning Portuguese wine producers headquartered in the Lisboa DO.
 José Neiva Correia, the owner and master winemaker owns a number of vineyards in Lisboa and 3 other DOs -- Alentejo, Setubal and Duro.